 A centrifuge supplier can also be an excellent resource for identifying the right centrifuge for your application.
-Of course, you need to be aware of the natural bias of a supplier and ensure that the selection satisfies the process requirements, standard vs. auxiliary equipment, financial considerations, vendor experience/expertise, technical support/customer service.
+Of course, you need to be aware of a supplier's natural bias and ensure that the selection satisfies the process requirements, standard vs. auxiliary equipment, financial considerations, vendor experience/expertise, and technical support/customer service.

 We discuss selection criteria for your centrifuge suppliers in a later section.

 As with all industrial equipment, centrifuges come in a variety of sizes or capacities.
 Industrial centrifuge throughput capacities quite often confuse and mislead customers.

 In other words, process capacity is the actual throughput a user can expect for their process fluid.
 Maximum capacity, also known as swallowing or hydraulic capacity, is the maximum flow-rate the centrifuge can handle with water.